All Products

 FAQ

-A: If your table has a primary key, you must specify a primary key column as the partition key.
-If your table does not have a primary key, you can specify any column as the partition key.
+If the table has a primary key, the partition key must be one of the primary key columns.
+Without a primary key, you can specify any column as the partition key.
+For best pruning results, choose the column that appears most frequently in WHERE clauses.